rantahar/introduction-to-mpi/_episodes/01-introduction.md

 > ## Running with mpirun
 >
-> Let's get our hands dirty from the start and make sure mpi is installed.
+> Let's get our hands dirty from the start and make sure MPI is installed.
 Open a bash command line and run the simple command.
 > ~~~
 > echo Hello World!
 > ~~~
 >{: .language-bash}
 >
-> Now use mpirun to run the same command:
+> Now use `mpirun` to run the same command:
 > ~~~
 > mpirun -n 4 echo Hello World!
 > ~~~
 > {: .language-bash}
 >
 > What did mpirun do?
+>
+> If `mpirun` is not found, try `mpiexec` instead.
+> This is another common name for the command.
 >
 {: .challenge}